geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 {% endhighlight %}

 #### Calculate NDVI and Add Band to Images
+You can also map anonymous functions over image collections instead of explicitly defining new functions.
+In the example below, we apply an anonymous function in which each image in the collection is referred to by the 'img' variable name.

 {% highlight javascript %}
 // Calculate NDVI and add as a new band